ovtsa/Sudoku/README.md

 MODIFICATION

-This is fully open-source, and any branches and modifications are appreciated.
+This is fully open source.
+To suggest a modification, create a branch yourself and in the commit message, explain what changes you made, and I will review them and merge to my master branch if it is clearly beneficial.
+You are also welcome to clone my project and expand upon it however you wish in your own repositories.

 HOW TO USE